 Q: How do I avoid that “AI cinematic” sheen?

-A: Drop drums, cut to 3–4 instruments, use intimate chamber recording instead of epic.
+A: Drop drums, cut to 3–4 instruments, and use intimate chamber recording instead of epic.
 The sheen comes from over-stacked Hollywood adjectives.

 Q: Can I name a composer like Hans Zimmer or Max Richter?